HOW TO HAVE A FUN ROAD TRIP IN CROATIA

 Tip: I adore Bosnia-Herzegovina – I loved the people, the places…in addition to that, it is also much cheaper than Croatia, so make a gas stop here and do some shopping if you are on a budget.
 You could visit the places in 1 day – but with crossing border, I actually suggest spending a night in Mostar before heading to the last place on your Croatia road trip itinerary.

-Dubrovnik is a unique town located in the south of Croatia, along the coast of the Adriatic Sea.
+After the excursion (with or without a stop in Bosnia) you will be back in Croatia and visit Dubrovnik which is a unique town located in the south of Croatia, along the coast of the Adriatic Sea.

 It is known for its 16th-century walls that encircle the city, as well as a very well-preserved old town that dates back to medieval times.
 This town is very busy and also very expensive compared to others in Croatia.
 But it has a lot of worthwhile sights as well.
 The 2-kilometer-long walls are walkable and offer great views of the city.